elvgarrui/blog/_posts/2020-06-10-debugging-the-network-system-role.md

 as continuous deployments or zero downtime rolling updates."

 An Ansible Role is a framework that manages collections of tasks and variables independently.
-Each tole has a particular functionality.
+Each role has a particular functionality.
 This said, [Linux System Roles](https://linux-system-roles.github.io/) are a collection of Ansible Roles that admin the configuration of common GNU/Linux subsystems.
 The aim of Linux System Roles is to give a consistent API to a Linux distribution